-The County Attorney's Office may be directed by the CEB to file suit to foreclose an unpaid lien on property at any time after three (3) months, but within twenty (20) years, of the time the lien is filed.
-Issues such as the amount of the lien, homestead exemption, existing mortgages, and existence of other liens are taken into consideration in determining whether to pursue foreclosure.
-If a fine is relatively small, or if the property is homestead, it may not be economically feasible for the County to pursue a lien by foreclosure.
-Liens should be filed to prevent transfer of the property without payment of the fine amount, even if the property is homestead or if for some other reason it would not be feasible to proceed with foreclosure.

-When a lien on a non-homestead property has been filed for more than three months, the Board Administrator will bring the case to the CEB and request permission to send a letter advising the Respondent(s) that the property has not been found in compliance, that it has been more than three months since the lien was filed, and that the CEB has the authority to authorize the County Attorney's Office to start foreclosure procedures.
-This letter will include a deadline date for the Respondent(s) to contact the Board Administrator for a compliance inspection.
-If the Respondent(s) does not contact the Board Administrator by the deadline date, the Board Administrator will schedule a date for the CEB to consider foreclosure of the lien and will send a letter to the Respondent(s) informing them of the date the CEB will consider beginning foreclosure proceedings.
+- 1. The County Attorney's Office may be directed by the CEB to file suit to foreclose an unpaid lien on property at any time after three months, but within twenty years, of the time the lien is filed.
+Issues such as the amount of the lien, homestead exemption, existing mortgages, and existence of other liens are taken into consideration in determining whether to pursue foreclosure. - 2.
+When a lien on a non-homestead property has been filed for more than three months, the CEB Administrator will bring the case to the CEB and request permission to send a letter advising the Respondent(s) that the property has not been found in compliance (including failure to pay a fine), that it has been more than three months since the lien was filed, and that the CEB has the authority to authorize the County Attorney's Office to start foreclosure procedures.
+This letter will include a deadline date for the Respondent(s) to contact the CEB Administrator for a compliance inspection.
+If the Respondent(s) does not contact the CEB Administrator by the deadline date, the CEB Administrator will schedule a date for the CEB to consider foreclosure of the lien and will send a letter to the Respondent(s) informing them of the date the CEB will consider beginning foreclosure proceedings.
 After the CEB considers whether to begin foreclosure proceedings and the CEB recommends foreclosure of the lien, the County Attorney's Office will be authorized to begin foreclosure procedures.